“You can always count on the dead to dish out more hurt.”

 He stares at Cingolai’s remains, and Caroline feels nothing but hate.

-It is then that Maldonato abruptly reappears.
+It is then that Maldonato abruptly reappears, as though teleported into the room.

 “The battle’s survivors have been accounted for or have fled the building.”